 Earlier this year, Harley released photos of two lightweight electric vehicle concepts that resemble slimmed down motorcycles, or electric bicycles without pedals.
 It declined to say if the prototypes will come to market.

 The company also struck a deal in June to make small motorcycles in China.
 The country is a bright spot for Harley: Sales in the country increased 27% in 2018 compared to the previous year.

-Harley’s stock fell more than 4% in early trading Tuesday.
+Harley’s stock fell more than 1.5% in premarket trading Tuesday.